mcflyhalf/hiije/hiije_architecture.md

 	* Recommendation_score(s)- The weight given to each recommendation.
 This is a number between 0 and 1 where 0 means not recommended at all and 1 means highly recommended.
 	* Request_time- Timestamp of the time when the request was received.
-	* Request_duration- The amount of time it took to compute and return the recommendations To do this, a recommender object needs access to the itm similarity matrix (database)
+	* Request_duration- The amount of time it took to compute and return the recommendations To do this, a recommender object needs access to the item similarity matrix (file)

 ### hiije_api
-The api provides access ot the services of the recommender.
+The api provides access to the services of the recommender.
 Using the api, it is possible to:
 * Make a request and receive a recommendation.
 This uses a post request with a list of either unique item names or UID's.
 The recommendation is returned as a json object.
 * See the last 10 recommendations.
 * See a particular recommendation given its recommendation ID